Don’t Play This Album on Any System that Looks Like This One

 A True Test

 Now if you have mini-monitors or screens, some of that sound won’t come through nearly as well as it might with another speaker, a big dynamic one for example.
 To our way of thinking, this is the kind of record that one should bring to one’s favorite stereo store to judge their equipment.
-They can play Famous Blue Raincoat; they do it all day long.
-But can they play The Last Record Album and have it sound musical and involving.
+They can play some of the songs on Famous Blue Raincoat; they do it all day long.
+But can they play The Last Record Album and have it sound musical and involving?

 This is a much tougher test, one that most systems struggle to pass.
-(That’s what makes it a good test, right?)
 Leaner and cleaner — the kind of audiophile sound I hear everywhere I go — is simply not going to work on this album, or Zuma, or Bad Company, or the hundreds of other classic rock albums we put up on the site every year.
 There has to be meat on those bones.
 To switch metaphors in the middle of a stream, this album is about the cake, not the frosting.

 You should keep that in mind when they tell you at your local audio salon that the record you brought with you is at fault, not their expensive and therefore “correct” equipment.